 Follow this check-list for safe driving!

 Check lights and wipers for visibility.
-Make sure lights and wipers function properly so that you can see and be seen.
+With shorter days and inclement weather ahead, make sure lights and wipers function properly so that you can see and be seen.
 Check the exterior and interior lights and replace any that are dimming, rapidly blinking or not functioning.
 Check wiper blades for signs of wear and replace if necessary.

 Check tires for under inflation or excessive wear.
 Check tire pressure and refill underinflated tires, including the spare, and look for uneven wear and check tread depth.
 An easy way to do the latter is by placing a penny head-down in the tread groove.
 If the tread does not cover Lincoln’s head, it’s time to replace your tires.